velexi-research/GeometricAlgebra.jl/docs/src/index.md

 There are several active geometric algebra packages in the Julia ecosystem.
 Most of the available packages are implemented using an _additive_ blade representation and emphasize _symbolic_ computations.
-To the best of our knowledge, GeometricAlgebra.jl is the only package currently uses a _multiplicative_ blade representation and focuses on _numerical_ computations.
+To the best of our knowledge, GeometricAlgebra is the only package currently uses a _multiplicative_ blade representation and focuses on _numerical_ computations.

 * [Grassmann.jl](https://grassmann.crucialflow.com/)